jacobimarsh/cqProt-003/README.md

 **0X-site_phenotests.sh**

-Miscelanous script used to test for allele frequencies and mean phenotype scores for populations possessing each allele at a given locus
+Miscellaneous script used to test for allele frequencies and mean phenotype scores for populations possessing each allele at a given locus